zype/zype-roku-scenegraph/README.md

 # Zype Roku Scenegraph SDK

-This SDK allows you to set up an eye-catching, easy to use Roku video streaming app integrated with the Zype platform with minimal coding and configuration.
+This legacy open source app template is no longer supported by Zype.
+If you are looking to build streaming applications for OTT, we recommend using [Zype Apps Creator](https://www.zype.com/product/apps-creator) for the latest app building features and functionality.

 The app is built upon the Roku Scene Graph API and Zype API.
-With minimal setup you can have your Roku app up and running.

 ## Supported Features

 - Populates your app with content from enhanced playlists
 - Video Search
-- Live Streaming videos
+- Live Stream, Video On-Demand and Playout videos
 - Video Favorites
-- Resume watch functionality
 - Deep linking to videos and playlists
-- Dynamic theme colors
 - Autoplay
 - Subtitle Support (WebVTT, SRT)
-- Subscribe to watch ad free (setting in config file)
-- Lock icons for subscription videos
-- Closed Caption Support

 ## Monetizations Supported

 - Pre-roll and Midroll (via [ad timings](https://support.zype.com/hc/en-us/articles/223153427-Ad-Timings)) Ads (VAST)
-- Native SVOD via In App Purchases
+- Native SVOD via In-App Purchases
-- Universal SVOD via device linking
+- Free to Watch

 ## Creating New App with the SDK